 Hiring for a position?
 Are you conducting a credit check on your candidates?
 If you have not given time to these questions yet, then it’s time you do.
 A credit check is valuable to employers for seeking added insight into a prospective employee.
 It reveals information about a person and their past credit history.
 Credit default is basically a behavioral trait relating to one’s ability to manage finances.

 Employers hiring for a financial position or job where an employee may be responsible for handling financial assets, directing the course of the business or who have access to sensitive information, may or may not request a credit check.
-As is the case with all round background screening, Employee credit check should be conducted in strict compliance with policies in the concerned country.
+As is the case with all-round background screening, Employee credit checks should be conducted in strict compliance with policies in the concerned country.

 A credit report completed for employment purposes is considered a part of overall background screening and includes the following details: Collections: number of accounts that have not been paid and are in collection.
 Trade accounts: number of open accounts listed for the individual (loans, credit cards) Negative accounts: number of accounts that are delayed for payment or have been charged off already